 When CPUID executes with EAX set to 4 and ECX contains an index value, the processor returns encoded data that describe a set of deterministic cache parameters (for the cache level associated with the input in ECX).
+Valid index values start from 0.

 Software can enumerate the deterministic cache parameters for each level of the cache hierarchy starting with an index value of 0, until the parameters report the value associated with the cache type field is 0.
-The architecturally defined fields reported by deterministic cache parameters are documented in Table 3-12.
+The architecturally defined fields reported by deterministic cache parameters are documented in Table 3-20.